AOCI Resources and Tools

-The Anti-Oppression Curriculum (AOC) Initiative is committed to empowering both learners and educators to take action to advance health justice and equity.
-Faculty educators are key partners and changemakers, and are essential to the success of diversity, equity, inclusion, and anti-oppression efforts within the School of Medicine.
-The AOC Initiative is dedicated to developing and curating resources that inform and support faculty as they strive to create more inclusive and welcoming learning environments.
+The AOCI is committed to empowering both learners and educators to take action to advance health justice and equity.
+Faculty educators are key partners and changemakers and are essential to the success of diversity, equity, belonging, and anti-oppression efforts within the School of Medicine.
+The AOCI is dedicated to developing and curating resources in partnership with the Center for Faculty Educators (CFE) that inform and support faculty as they strive to create more inclusive and welcoming learning environments and to advance students' health equity-linked skills.

 Key Concepts

-While the following topics are in no way a comprehensive list of needed learning, care and clarity around these areas are critical to creating inclusive learning and welcoming environments and to avoiding unintended harm to our learners, colleagues, and patients:
+While the following topics are in no way a comprehensive list of areas for which deep learning, care, and clarity are needed, they represent an important starting point to support inclusive and welcoming learning and caring environments:

 • Race and Ethnicity are social identities and are distinct from Ancestry/Genetics/Biology

-• Gender is a social identity and is distinct from Sex/Biology/Genetics/Anatomy
+• Gender is a social identity and is distinct from Sex Characteristics/Biology/Genetics/Anatomy

 • Gender identity includes a diverse spectrum; binary categories of man/woman; boy/girl are woefully inadequate in representing the gender identity of all individuals

-• Person-first language should be our reflex approach when discussing patients (e.g., Mr. X is a 67-year-old man with diabetes (last HbA1c 13.5) as opposed to Mr. X is a 67-year-old diabetic)
+• Person-first language should be our reflex approach when discussing patients (e.g., Mr. X is a 67-year-old man with diabetes (last HbA1c 13.5) as opposed to Mr. X is a 67-year-old diabetic), though it is also important for clinicians to attend to the preferred language of those seeking care (e.g., many in the Deaf community consider their deafness as a part of their social identity and prefer identity-first language such as Deaf person).

 Creating an equitable, inclusive, welcoming, and actively anti-oppressive clinical learning environment is critical to the success of our students and to our core UCSF values.
 These environments also have a direct impact on our patients and colleagues.
-Developing skills and expanding our perspectives and knowledge to create equitable environments is a life-long process.
+Developing skills and expanding our perspectives and knowledge to create equitable environments is a life-long process for all of us.

 To help support and inspire this work, the Anti-Oppression Curriculum Initiative core team has organized a curated list of resources for clinical teachers.
 Many of these resources are brief (1-2 page) articles and short videos designed for busy faculty actively teaching in the clinical environment.
 They are meant as a starting point; different faculty will have different learning needs.

-The AOC Initiative team has developed a Curricular Review Tool to guide UCSF faculty in how to begin to integrate anti-oppressive practices in curricular content and approaches.
-The goal of the AOC Initiative Curricular Review Tool is to raise questions that warrant in-depth review and discussion during session adaptation and development.
+The AOCI team has developed a Curricular Review Tool to guide UCSF faculty in how to begin to integrate anti-oppressive practices in curricular content and approaches.
+The goal of the AOCI Curricular Review Tool is to raise questions that warrant in-depth review and discussion during session adaptation and development.
 We continue to review and update this tool regularly.

 Task Force Draft Recommendations

-Two AOC Initiative task forces developed draft recommendations for best practices related to sharing information about patients' race, ethnicity, sex, gender, and sexuality in classroom teaching cases in the pre-clerkship portions of the UCSF Bridges Curriculum.
+Three AOCI Task Forces have developed draft recommendations for best practices related to sharing information about patients' race, ethnicity, sex, gender, and sexuality in classroom teaching cases in the pre-clerkship portions of the UCSF Bridges Curriculum, as well as on topics related to disability and countering ableism in our curriculum.
 As these concepts are nuanced and evolving, the draft recommendations will undergo continued review and revision.
-View the Executive Summary to learn more about these efforts.

-If after using the AOC Initiative Curricular Review Tool UCSF faculty designing sessions for the Bridges curriculum would like additional support and guidance in applying anti-oppressive practices in curricular content and approaches, individual consultations are available.
-To request curriculum consultation appointments, please email aoci@ucsf.edu.
+If, after using the AOCI Curricular Review Tool, UCSF faculty designing sessions for the Bridges curriculum would like additional support and guidance in applying anti-oppressive practices in curricular content and approaches, individual consultations are available.
+To request curriculum consultation appointments, please email [email protected].

 The Inclusive Skin Color Project